ska-sa/katgpucbf/doc/qualification.rst

 The tests do not run the katgpucbf code from the local machine.
-Instead, they connect to an `SDP Master Controller`_ and use it to start appropriate correlators which they interact with.
-Facilities are provided for the test to interact with the correlator, both by sending it KATCP requests and by ingesting the output data.
+Instead, they connect to an `SDP Master Controller`_ and use it to start appropriate CBFs which they interact with.
+Facilities are provided for the test to interact with the CBF, both by sending it KATCP requests and by ingesting the output data.
 It's thus necessary to have a master controller set up (which is beyond the scope of this document) and to have a Docker image of katgpucbf stored in a Docker registry.